wang-bin/avbuild/README.md

 - morden toolchain support: clang+lld
 - support windows xp with latest vs and win sdk (vs2017+win10 sdk) if ffmpeg <= 3.4
 - support SSL for macOS & iOS
+- enable all gpu decoders and encoders if possible

 ## Build Matrix